Boy Scouts of America Logo

 We give crew members the opportunity to learn survival skills through outdoor activities such as camping and field authentic food preparation.

-We also know when to get out of the cold.
+We also train out of the cold.

 World War II Veteran Pete Westerhoff.
 This is an actual photo of him during his time overseas.